 Float In Salty Lakes

 After a day in the city, head outside of Cluj to explore some gorgeous sites, like the Cojocna Baths.
-There are two lakes here (the Cojocna Salt Lakes) that are salty enough that you just float on the surface of the water, instead of sinking when you jump in.
+Found in the summer resort town of Cojocna, find two lakes here (the Cojocna Salt Lakes) that are salty enough that you just float on the surface of the water, instead of sinking when you jump in.
 Plan on hanging out on the sandy beaches to play volleyball, badminton or to build a sandcastle or two after your soak.

 Hike To A Flooded Village